 - Excellent organizational skills, including strong attention to detail, required.

 - Knowledge in relevant field required.

 - Knowledge of research techniques or methods required.

 - Knowledge of regulatory policies and procedures, including IRB procedures, required.

 - Ability to multi-task and manage multiple projects simultaneously required.

 - Excellent verbal and written communication skills required.

 Education and Experience:

-- Minimum of three years of progressively responsible administrative/supervisory experience required.
+- Minimum of one year of relevant research experience required.

 Minimum Education Required